Finding the best side jobs for nurses can be difficult because the nursing profession typically requires working for long hours.

 - Girl Scouts – $106 a day

-The immunization nurse is a Registered Nurse or Licensed Practical Nurse (LPN) who gives out immunization shots in clinics, hospitals, and other health settings.
+The immunization nurse is a Registered Nurse or Licensed Practical Nurse (LPN) who gives flu shots and other immunization shots in a seasonal flu clinic, hospital, and other settings.

-Immunization nurses gives flu shots, vaccine shots, and other required immunizations for work, school, and health issues.
+Immunization nurses give flu vaccines, and other required immunizations for work, school, and health issues.

-You’re required to be a licensed nurse to work as an immunization nurse, so you’re already qualified for this job.
+You’re required to be a licensed nurse to attain a position in this field.

 Many immunization nurses only work part-time and others only work seasonal during flu season.

-Many jobs are available in hospitals, clinics, pharmacies, and even private companies that send nurses out to all the job sites.
+Many positions are available in hospitals, clinics, pharmacies, and even private companies.

 Some companies and salary samples include:

 - Maxim Healthcare Services – $19 an hour

 - State Health Department – $2,900 – $3,700 a month